MySQL supports a plugin API that enables creation of server

 MySQL Enterprise Edition includes a thread pool plugin that manages connection threads to increase server performance by efficiently managing statement execution threads for large numbers of client connections.
 See Section 8.12.7, “The Thread Pool Plugin”.

-The following sections describe how to install and uninstall plugins, and how to determine at runtime which plugins are installed and obtain formation about them.
+The following sections describe how to install and uninstall plugins, and how to determine at runtime which plugins are installed and obtain information about them.
 For information about writing plugins, see Section 24.2, “The MySQL Plugin API”.